Professors Artigue, Coronell, Hariri, D. Henthorn, K. Henthorn, McClellan, Nolte, Sauer, and Serbezov.

 A special project is assigned to or selected by the student.
 The publication of research is encouraged.
 Variable credit.
 May be repeated up to a maximum of eight credits.

-Solution of the equations of change for momentum, energy, and mass transport.
-Mathematical determination of velocity profiles and momentum flux for isothermal flows inside ducts and over objects in both steady and unsteady systems.
-Turbulent flow theories.
-Mathematical determination of temperature profiles and heat flux, and concentration profiles and mass flux, in solids and laminar flows including boundary layers.
-Theoretical bases for friction factors, convective heat transfer, and convective mass transfer coefficients.
-Dimensional analysis.
+Most of the course focuses on the derivation, simplification, and solution of the equations of change for momentum, energy, and mass transport.
+Mathematical determination of velocity profiles and momentum flux for isothermal, laminar flows in both steady and unsteady systems will be covered.
+Mathematical determination of temperature profiles and heat flux, and concentration profiles and mass flux both in solids and in laminar flows will also be covered.
+Boundary layer theory will be discussed.
+Turbulent flow theories may also be addressed.

 CHE 503 Transport Phenomena II 4R-0L-4C